 Read More: How to Rank Within Group in Excel

-2. Reverse the Rank IF Formula in Excel
+Example 2 – Reverse the Rank IF Formula

-Now, the previous example we showed was in descending order.
-That means it calculates the rank from largest to smallest.
-You can easily reverse this formula.
-Just make a simple tweak in the formula.
-Change the greater than (>) operator to smaller than (<) operator.
+The previous example we showed was in descending order.
+Let’s reverse this with a simple tweak in the formula: changing the greater than (>) operator to the smaller than (<) operator.

 The generic formula: